General Data Protection Regulation (GDPR)

 We have amended our contract clauses to meet the GDPR standards and will require all contractors and third parties to demonstrate that they meet the requirements for data handling too.

-We have a large suite of internal Data Protection Policies and Procedures which have been reviewed and amended to reflect the changes under the GDPR and DPA.
+We have a large suite of internal Policies and Procedures which have been reviewed and amended to reflect the changes under the GDPR and DPA.
 Our Data Protection Policy can be found here.

 - What are my Rights?